spacetelescope/stsynphot_refactor/docs/stsynphot/from_pysyn_iraf.rst

 all-inclusive; Therefore, not all legacy commands are listed here.
 This is because a legacy command can be reproduced in several different ways using **stsynphot** or has no equivalent implementation.
-Naming convention used is the same as :ref:`stsynphot-quick-guide` Please contact ``help[at]stsci.edu`` if you have any questions.
+Naming convention used is the same as :ref:`stsynphot-quick-guide`.
+Please contact ``help[at]stsci.edu`` if you have any questions.